samestep/website/src/blog/random-access/index.md

 (Disk not shown, of course.)

 But **how well** do you understand this idea?
 For instance, let's say you have an array of floating-point numbers, and an array of all the indices of the first array.
 You have a program that adds up the numbers from the first array in the order given by the second array.
+So, for this example, we'd add `ε + α + δ + ζ + β + γ` in that order:

+{{arrays}}

 Let's just consider the two cases where the indices are in **first-to-last order** or in **random order**.
 Before I wrote this post, I couldn't answer any of the following questions: